w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 such as URLs presented during Discovery's Introduction phase.

 ### 4 [How do the features in your specification deal with sensitive information?](https://www.w3.org/TR/security-privacy-questionnaire/#sensitive-data)
-Sensitive information can include both security secrets (which should never be distributed to other parties) and information that may be distributed but only under specific conditions.
+Sensitive information can include both security secrets (such as private keys, which should never be distributed to other parties) and information that may be distributed but only under specific conditions.

-A WoT Thing may both require credentials to be accessed and use credentials to access other devices.
-However, these are generally to secure M2M communication and are not (or should not be) tied directly to user credentials used for other services.
+A WoT Thing may have credentials to establish its identity (authentication) and allow for the creation of trusted secure communication channels with other trusted and authenticated entities.
+Additional authorization information may be used in addition to manage access rights to specific entities.
+Authorizations for secure M2M communication may also reveal the identity of the accessor but this may not be desired when the accessing entity is a person or a device that can be associated with a person.
+In this case, mechanisms such as tokens and OAuth2 can be used, as with other web services, to avoid directly revealing user identities or requiring devices to associate authorizations directly with users.

 The WoT architecture deals with the operational phase of IoT devices and does not itself directly specify how credentials are provisioned to devices.